Dun gene: Genetics

 The dun dilution effect is caused by pigment only being placed in a part of each hair.
 Specifically, hairs from diluted areas only have pigment along one side of them, while hairs from darker parts such as the dorsal stripe have pigment all the way around.
+Freya Imsland, lead author on the paper which first described dun at a molecular level, writes in her thesis "The precise nature of the reduced pigment intensity in Dun is highly unusual; it can in essence be described as a microscopic spotting pattern, whereby the pigment distribution within each hair is radially asymmetric."

 Genetic analysis and DNA sequencing results published in 2015 link dun color to the T-box 3 (TBX3) transcription factor.
 When functional, it creates dun coloring, including the primitive markings, and when recessive, a horse is not dun.
 In humans and lab mice, TBX3 is critical to development.
 Abnormalities are linked to a collection of developmental defects called ulnar–mammary syndrome, and the null allele (being unable to produce any TBX3 at all) is thought to be embryonic lethal.
 In non-dun horses, the TBX3 protein is still functional, and is still produced in most cells, but not expressed in the hair cortex.
 Where the coat is diluted, the color is not uniform throughout each hair, but rather is more intense on the outward-facing side of the hair shaft and lighter underneath.
 In the darker areas, where the primitive markings occur, the hair shaft is of uniform color.
 One of the researchers involved in the study said it could be called a "microscopic spotting pattern".
 This phenomenon is new to science and has not been observed in rodents, primates, or carnivores.

 The location of TBX3 expression may also determine the striping pattern of zebras.